chenkianwee/project-automated/softwares.md

 intro_image_hide_on_mobile: true
 ---

-# Open Source Automation Software
+# Open Source Libraries and Software

+These tools will enable the rapid development of project-specific automation software to increase your productivity!